deskvillage/dannychadburn.github.io/ebook-creation/index.md

 ---
 # Your biggest lead generator is waiting to be written

-#### Business books generate leads.
-They show people that you know your stuff, and tempt them into wanting to find out more
+#### Business books show off what you know, and tempt them into wanting to find out more.

-You're a pretty busy person.
-While you dream of seeing your name on the cover of a book, that's probably a long way from becoming a reality.
-Do the smart thing.
-Hire a ghost writer.
+Invariably, the people in your company who would be most suited to writing a book are the ones with the least available time to do so.
+Their valuable experiences, opinions and ideas are realistically a long way from being published, which represents a huge missed opportunity ion attracting potential customers.

+#### That's where I com in.

 Every ghost writing project is unique, from startups wanting a 7,000 word booklet to multinationals putting together a 70,000 word advanced guide.

-While social media has brought about the age of short-form copy, ereaders and .
+While social media has brought about the age of charachter-limited copy, there's been a rejuvinated market for longform content too with eReaders, audiobooks and read-it-later apps.

 <a href="/contact"><button class="button">Let's discuss your project</button></a>